Mindkerchief/VMatch/README.md

 - **Action/Time Log** - Records the time of starting, answering, submitting, closing and times-up in a text file.

 > [!IMPORTANT]
-> The program will create a `~` protected folder in the root directory at launch, which will contain the answer files and time log.

-> [!IMPORTANT]
-> To access the restricted folder, go to `~` folder security property and delete the `Everyone` group.
+> The program will create a restricted folder named `answers` inside the `~` folder.
+This contains the uploaded solution files and time log.
+To access the restricted folder, go to `answers` folder advance security property, then click continue and remove the `Everyone` group.

 > [!TIP]
 > The program can only be closed by entering `/close` as the answer, ending the task in Task Manager, or waiting for the time limit to expire.